-- The 105-unit limit does not apply to work from four-year institutions; however, specific course requirements, as well as Cal Poly residency requirements, must still be met, regardless of the number of units transferred from four-year institutions (see "Academic Residence Requirements" under "Minimum Requirements for Graduation."
+- The 105-unit limit does not apply to work from four-year institutions; however, specific course requirements, as well as all Cal Poly residency requirements, must still be met regardless of the number of units transferred from four-year institutions (see "Academic Residence Requirements" under "Minimum Requirements for Graduation").

 Cal Poly maintains articulation agreements at www.assist.org with all California Community Colleges (CCC), the California State University (CSU) and University of California (UC) campuses.
 The CCC campuses publish the CSU General Education (GE), the Intersegmental General Education Transfer Core (IGETC) course lists, and the lists of CSU transferable courses on the ASSIST website.

-Note: GE certification, whereby transfer students can complete all lower-division GE at a CCC or CSU, does not exempt students from meeting the CSU requirement of 72 overall units of GE.
-Many Cal Poly programs require specific GE courses in the Major and/or Support; these courses must be met with articulated equivalencies.
+Note: GE certification, whereby transfer students can complete all lower-division GE at a CCC or CSU, does not exempt students from meeting the CSU requirement of 72 overall units of GE, nor from completing upper-division GE requirements.
+Many Cal Poly programs require specific GE courses in the Major and/or Support; these courses must be met with articulated equivalencies, regardless of the status of GE completion at the CCC.
 See the General Education page for General Education requirements.

-Sending a CSU GE certification is not required; Evaluations will use assist.org and/or the catalog, to determine GE certification.
-Sending an IGETC certification, if the student is IGETC certified, is highly encouraged.
-Note: if a CCC GE certification is incorrect, it will not be honored.
-For example, if it applies work from a previous institution in an inappropriate manner.
+Submitting a CSU GE certification form is not required; Evaluations will use assist.org and/or the catalog, to determine GE certification.
+Submitting an IGETC certification, if the student is IGETC certified, is highly encouraged.
+Note: if a CCC GE certification is incorrect, it will not be honored (i.e., if it applies AP credit or work from a previous institution in an inappropriate manner).
 As the institution granting the bachelor’s degree, Cal Poly will make the final determination of GE certification.

 Other Academic Credit